beyarkay/provenance-rs/README.md

 cells as proof that the healthy cells haven't been taken over by a virus.
 Passing immune cells kill any cells that either 1) aren't presenting any internal fragments or 2) are presenting the wrong sort of internal fragments.

+# FAQ

+## I don't want my identity to be attached to everything

+That's OK!
+Provenance is not a requirement, and you can always remove the provenance data or choose not to add it in the first place.
+Think of it like signing your name at the end of a document.
+You don't bother signing every little grocery note or post-it, but you _intentionally_ sign some things (like official letters or instructions) so people know who it's coming from.